amergin/epimetal/docs/project/docs/userguide.md

 Most of the user actions are controlled through this menu.

 #### Datasets
-Plotter operates by displaying various types of figures that are drawn based on the active selection of samples.
+Epidemia operates by displaying various types of figures that are drawn based on the active selection of samples.
 The samples are part of a dataset.
-Plotter supports two kinds of datasets: static datasets and datasets created on-the-go by selecting a subset of samples with filters.
+Epidemia supports two kinds of datasets: static datasets and datasets created on-the-go by selecting a subset of samples with filters.
 Any dataset can be selected or inactivated, and figures presented on the content section are updated to reflect any changes on the active datasets.

 Static datasets are preloaded from the database, and in the default view they are all selected as active.
 Static datasets cannot deleted.